commitdev/docs/docs/eps/ep-matchmaking.md

 ## Step 4: Interview

-Whether you are an interview wizard or not, take a look at the [SP Guide to Interviewing Commit Candidates](https://www.notion.so/commitdev/Commit-s-Guide-to-Interviewing-Commit-Engineers-8d8e9f4441e74137b082d0b140bcb454).
+We encourage you to take a look at the [SP Guide to Interviewing Commit Candidates](https://www.notion.so/commitdev/Commit-s-Guide-to-Interviewing-Commit-Engineers-8d8e9f4441e74137b082d0b140bcb454).
 This guide provides additional insights into how our SPs will approach the interview with you.

 Need additional help preparing for your interview?